zbjob/AthenaCEP/README.md

    the arguments of the command line is reflected in the main function in cep_match.cpp, which are very straightforward and self explained.

-   in the above specific query,
+   For the above specific query,

    -c                          ./Synthetic.eql  means the event schema and query configuration file ./Synthetic.eql.

    -q P1                       means to evaluate  query P1.